joshuatz/globlist-packer/README.md

 ```

 ## Usage
+> 🚨 Warning: Ignore glob lists, such as `.gitignore`, work by either negating, or reversing a previous negation.
+Meaning, by default all files are included, unless they match a pattern in an ignore list.
+If you are new to `git`, or this concept, you might find these docs ([Atlassian](https://www.atlassian.com/git/tutorials/saving-changes/gitignore), [git-scm](https://git-scm.com/docs/gitignore)) helpful.

 Despite the number of configurable options, this tool is designed to be "zero-config", and can work out-of-the-box with minimal settings, for the majority of use-cases.

 For example, if you are working with `git` and wanted to pack your current repo directory to an archive, while keeping files out that are ignored by `.gitignore`, it should be possible with just: